VNG-Realisatie/nlx/helm/charts/auth-service/README.md

 ## Parameters

-The following table lists the configurable parameters of the nlx-auth-service Chart and its default values.
+The following table lists the configurable parameters of the auth-service Chart and its default values.

 ### Global parameters